Last Updated on June 28, 2021 by Maggie Sutton

 Walk into any room in your house and list the first thing that pops into your head.
 If the word is a color, we’ve got a problem.
 There’s nothing more exciting in today’s decorating trends than a bold dash of color, be it an accent piece, a countertop, or all four walls.
 When a buyer sees a dominant color, it lights their brain up, and two things can happen: the color can turn them away from the house based on personal preference or distract them from the vision of their family in your home.

-To avoid repelling or distracting buyers, the quickest and most inexpensive way to keep the sale on track is to remove any dominate accent pieces and mute any overly bold colors by painting the walls a creamy beige, and keeping any colour or pattern confined to one space – perhaps with something like this peel and stick wallpaper to create a feature wall.
+To avoid repelling or distracting buyers, the quickest and most inexpensive way to keep the sale on track is to remove any dominate accent pieces and mute any overly bold colors by painting the walls a creamy beige, and keeping any color or pattern confined to one space – perhaps with something like this peel and stick wallpaper to create a feature wall.
 Maintain the focus on each room’s function and keep a potential buyer in the zone of imagining their family in the space.

 2. White on White

 An all-white bathroom or kitchen offers a different problem.
 For one, it can feel boring, it also shows up dirt very easily.
 How do you keep it looking clean without it being too sterile?
 It seems every little drip or smudge is glaringly obvious, and buyers can see the room as too cold or too much maintenance for their busy schedules.
 In this case, a muted accent wall or some color accent pieces can make the area feel warmer and not as high maintenance.
 You could consider some interesting and colorful décor or vibrant photos.
 Anything colorful that can distract from the white is a plus, just try not to go to overboard.